 Jimmy Stewart was known far more for his work in the movies than on TV, but he was no stranger to the small screen.
 After a lifetime of making movies, Stewart tried starring in a sitcom, The Jimmy Stewart Show in 1971.
 Unfortunately, reviewers didn’t like it, and audiences stayed away.
 He made another attempt again at TV with Hawkins, a mystery legal drama that ran from 1973 to 1974.
 These were 90-minute movies, and unfortunately, only eight of them aired.

-While that was Stewart’s main contributions to TV, other than his beloved appearances as a guest on The Tonight Show, it’s worth noting that in 1957, he directed and starred in a television production called Trail to Christmas.
+While those TV series were Stewart’s main contributions to TV, along with his beloved appearances as a guest on The Tonight Show, it’s worth noting that in 1957, he directed and starred in a television production called Trail to Christmas.
 It aired on GE Theatre.
 Stewart played a cowboy who told a runaway kid the story of “A Christmas Carol.”
 It was a version of the Scrooge story, set in the Old West.